How Do I Find Out About Contract Opportunities?

 I Have a Question Regarding a Tender Opportunity.
 How Do I Contact the Buyer?

-If your question is regarding a live tender published via PCS or PCS-Tender (PCS-T), you should raise all questions via PCS or PCS-T. You should write and publish your query via the postbox facility in these systems: this will go directly to the procurement officer who will answer your question.
+If your question is regarding a live tender published via PCS or PCS-Tender (PCS-T), you should raise all questions via PCS or PCS-T. You should write and publish your query via the postbox facility in these systems.
+Your questions will then go directly to the buyer who will answer your question.

-Please note that when responding the procurement officer will normally publish their response that will allow all interested bidders to see the question raised and the procurement officer response (unless the query is specific to you organisation).
-This is to promote fairness and transparency i.e. ensure that all potential bidders receive the same information from the procurement officer.
+Please note that when responding the buyer will normally publish their response to allow all interested bidders to see the question raised and the buyer response (unless the query is specific to your organisation).
+This is to promote fairness and transparency i.e. ensure that all potential bidders receive the same information from the buyer.

 As a result, please do not include any personal, commercial or sensitive information in the query.

-The Notice for the tender opportunity: this may be a contract Notice or a Prior Information Notice, will contain information regarding the procurement officers contact details.
+The Notice for the tender opportunity will contain information regarding the buyer's contact details.

 I Have a Question About a Tender I Have Bid For.
 Who Do I Contact?

-You should always contact the Procurement Officer for the tender in the first instance.
+You should always contact the buyer for the tender in the first instance.

-The Single Point of Enquiry (SPoE) - is an impartial point of contact where suppliers can seek advice or raise concerns if they are dissatisfied with specific public procurement practices.
-It’s important to note that the SPoE does not have any legal powers regarding a tender decision made by a public sector body.
+The Single Point of Enquiry (SPoE) - is an impartial point of contact where suppliers can seek advice or raise concerns about a procurement exercise carried out by a public body.
+It is important to note that the SPoE does not have any legal powers regarding tender decisions but can work with buying organisations to try to resolve concerns in an informal manner.

 Contracts worth at or more than the higher value regulated procurement thresholds are advertised by Scottish public bodies via PCS to the whole of the UK.